 How does a STEP System work?

 The STEP System includes a septic tank and a pump.
 Sewage is conveyed by gravity to the tank through your building plumbing line.
 Liquid waste is pumped under pressure to the district’s sewer system.
 Solid waste will remain in the STEP tank where it naturally degrades and is eventually pumped out.
 STEP system pumps typically turn on every one or two days with normal water use.
-SLID maintenance personnel will inspect your tank several times a year.
-If you suspect that your tank may need maintenance, please give us a call.
+Spring Lake utility technicians will consult the STEP stysem customer with their knowledge of when a septic tank may need pumping.

 Use Water Efficiently